jmgurvitch/art-of-data/intro_to_api.md

 ```

 1. What is the **requests** module used for?

+    It is used to request data through the API.

 2. What parameters does the `get` method take?

+    The `get` method concatenates a base url (such as "horacemann.org") and an endpoint (such as "/katzlibrary") and also specific parameters

 3. What is a **payload** in the context of APIs?

 4. We can now treat `data` as a Python dictionary.
 Why is that allowed?

 5. How do we check if the response is OK?

 6. What do we do if the response is not OK?

 7. What is an HTTP **status code**?